 3 credits in mathematics (at least 1 credit in Grade 11 or 12)

 2 credits in science

 1 credit in Canadian geography (Grade 9)

-- The Grade 9 Expressing Aboriginal Cultures course may be used to meet the compulsory credit requirement in the arts.
+- The Grade 9 Expressions of First Nations, Métis, and Inuit Cultures course may be used to meet the compulsory credit requirement in the arts.

 1 credit in health and physical education